runionnayrb/BackstageOS/CLOUDFLARE_EMAIL_SETUP.md

 - All database operations working properly

 ## The ONE Missing Piece - CONFIRMED

+### Root Cause Analysis Complete
 External emails sent to `bryan@backstageos.com` are not reaching the webhook because there's no Cloudflare email routing rule to direct them there.

-**CONFIRMED**: I checked your current email routing rules and found:
+**CONFIRMED via API analysis**: I checked your current email routing rules and found:
 - ✅ `macbethsm@backstageos.com` → forwards to shared inbox (working)
 - ✅ `support@backstageos.com` → forwards to Gmail
 - ✅ `sm@backstageos.com` → forwards to Gmail
 - ✅ `hello@backstageos.com` → forwards to Gmail
 - ❌ **`bryan@backstageos.com` → NO ROUTING RULE EXISTS**

-This explains exactly why external emails aren't being delivered - there's no rule telling Cloudflare what to do with emails sent to your personal address.
+### CRITICAL DISCOVERY: Cloudflare API Limitation
+**Cloudflare's API does not support creating webhook-based email routing rules programmatically.**

+Testing confirmed:
+- ✅ API supports: `forward` actions (email-to-email forwarding)
+- ❌ API rejects: `worker` and `send` webhook actions with error "must be a supported action type"
+- 🔧 **Conclusion**: Webhook routing rules can ONLY be created manually via dashboard

+This explains why our automated `createEmailRouting()` method in `EmailService` cannot create webhook rules - it's a Cloudflare API limitation, not a bug in our code.

 ## Manual Setup Required in Cloudflare Dashboard